-Both focal and scatter laser treatment are performed in hospital.
-Before the surgery, your pupil will be dilated and drops applied to numb the eye.
+Both focal and scatter laser treatment are performed in your doctor's office or eye clinic.
+Before the surgery, your doctor will dilate your pupil and apply drops to numb the eye.
 The area behind your eye also may be numbed to prevent discomfort.
 The lights in the office will be dim.
-As you sit facing the laser machine, your ophthalmologist will hold a special lens to your eye.
+As you sit facing the laser machine, your doctor will hold a special lens to your eye.
 During the procedure, you may see flashes of light.
 These flashes eventually may create a stinging sensation that can be uncomfortable.

 Yes.
 Both treatments are very effective in reducing vision loss.
-People with proliferative retinopathy have less than a 5% chance of losing their sight within five years when they get timely and appropriate treatment.
+People with proliferative retinopathy have less than a 5% chance of becoming blind within five years when they get timely and appropriate treatment.
 Although both treatments have high success rates, they do not cure diabetic retinopathy.
 Once you have proliferative retinopathy, you always will be at risk for new bleeding.
 You may need treatment more than once to protect your sight.

 Everyone with diabetes should have a comprehensive eye exam at least once a year.
 If you have diabetic retinopathy, you may need an eye exam more often.
 People with proliferative retinopathy can reduce their risk of blindness by 95% with timely treatment and appropriate follow-up care.
 A major study has shown that better control of blood sugar levels slows the onset and progression of retinopathy.
 The people with diabetes who kept their blood sugar levels as close to normal as possible also had much less kidney and nerve disease.
 Better control also reduces the need for sight-saving laser surgery.
 This level of blood sugar control may not be best for everyone, including some elderly patients, children under age 13, or people with heart disease.
 Be sure to ask your doctor if such a control program is right for you.
 Other studies have shown that controlling elevated blood pressure and cholesterol can reduce the risk of vision loss.
 Controlling these will help your overall health as well as help protect your vision.